rgbpokka/tp/docs/DeveloperGuide.md

 #### Implementation

-The implementation of the `deletevendor` command was largely based off the original AB3 implementation, with changes to made to delete another a different model, `Vendor` and delete by the vendor details instead of index in list.
+The implementation of the `deletevendor` command was largely based off the original AB3 implementation, with changes made to delete a different model, `Vendor` and delete by the vendor details instead of index in list.

 The difference between the Guest and Vendor model is that Vendors cannot be archived.
 Therefore, the implementation of the `deletevendor` command is the same as the `deleteguest` command, but only the `VendorBook`